mantycore/chant/README.md

     </tr>
     <tr>
         <td>encryption abstraction</td>
-        <td colspan="2">the common supertype of Psalm and Haiku (Poem)</td>
+        <td colspan="2">the common supertype of Psalm and Haiku (Poema)</td>
-        <td>Poem is just an supertype for ease of transport.
+        <td>Poema is just an supertype for ease of transport.
 Transport only cares for fields common between encrypted and unecrypted posts: id, timestamp, and the protocol version.</td>
     </tr>
     <tr>
         <td>content routing</td>